The Origin Story

 The podcast

-"Attachment Hacking and the Rise of AI Psychosis" - Your Undivided Attention.
-Douglas Clarke listens four days before putting pen to paper.
+"Attachment Hacking and the Rise of AI Psychosis," Your Undivided Attention.
+Douglas Clarke listens the day before putting pen to paper.

 January 2026